amosjyng/yin/yin.md

 has_property.implement_with(
     6,
-    r#"Describes instances of an archetype as having certain other properties.\n\nFor example, a string may have a length of 5.
-But on a more meta level, that means that the string has a length property or length "attribute".
-That's where this attribute comes in."#, );
+    "Describes instances of an archetype as having certain other properties.\n\nFor example, a string may have a length of 5.
+But on a more meta level, that means that the string has a length property or length \"attribute\".
+That's where this attribute comes in.", );

 owner_archetype.implement_with(